We won't charge you a fixed sum. Instead we calculate your monthly contributions - up to a max capped amount - based on the collective's claims.

 "Laka are literal bike-savers!
 My brand new Pinarello was stolen.
 Losing your bike is always a risk.
 When it happens it’s an awful feeling but getting a replacement of your choice couldn’t have been more easy with Laka and helped get back on the road."

-There are no laws saying you must have insurance for your e-bike if your bike is an Electrically Assisted Pedal Cycle (EPAC).
+There are no laws saying you must have cover if your bike is an Electrically Assisted Pedal Cycle (EPAC).

 But e-bikes are expensive.
-So it's worth considering electric bike insurance with Laka.
-A Laka policy covers your e-bike against theft, accidental damage, and loss should anything bad happen!
+So it's worth considering electric bike insurance.
+A Laka policy covers you against theft, accidental damage, and loss should anything bad happen!

 You'll also get: